Marketing Communications Manager Visa Sponsorship Jobs in Texas

 Which visa types are most common for marketing communications manager roles in Texas?

-The H-1B is the most common visa category for marketing communications managers in Texas, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in marketing, communications, journalism, or a related field.
+The H-1B visa is the most common visa category for marketing communications managers in Texas, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in marketing, communications, journalism, or a related field.
 Some candidates also come through L-1A or L-1B transfers within multinational companies.
-Australians may qualify for the E-3 visa, which has no lottery and is available year-round, making it a practical alternative to the H-1B for eligible candidates.
+Australians may qualify for the E-3 visa, which has no lottery and is available year-round, making it a practical alternative to the H-1B visa for eligible candidates.

 Which cities in Texas have the most marketing communications manager sponsorship jobs?